MichalSha/KerberosSmartcardPaddingOracleAttack/README.md

 ## Graphs

 The code and data for the graphs shown in the paper can be found under the PaperGraphs folder.
+Note the data files need to be extracted.

 In order to generate Figure 2: